 Entrepreneurs want the confidence of knowing that their products are neither toxic to humans nor have ecotoxicological properties and thus pose no risk to their customers, employees or the environment.

-Companies produce consumer goods or deal in goods.
+Companies produce consumer goods or trade in goods.
 There is extensive legislation regulating the way in which companies should handle chemicals.
-Chemical manufacturers, chemical importers, chemical users or processing companies are subject to certain obligations arising from chemicals legislation.
+Chemical manufacturers, importers, users or processing companies are subject to certain obligations arising from chemicals legislation.

-These rules apply to all natural and legal persons who place or make the chemicals in question available on the market in Austria or use said chemicals in Austria.
+These rules apply to all natural and legal persons who place or make chemicals available on the market or use chemicals in Austria.

-Chemicals are documented within the EU using REACH and CLP:
+Chemicals are regulated within the EU by the REACH and CLP Regulation: